hyling/kean.github.io/_posts/2016-01-26-image-caching.markdown

 * It's hip to cache control
 * It handles revalidation *transparently*, you never have to deal with status code [304 (not modified)](http://www.codeproject.com/Articles/866319/HTTP-Not-Modified-An-Introduction)

-There is no addition configuration on the client side required to make cache management work.
+There is no additional configuration required on the client side to make cache management work.
 However, there are certain things that you can do to make sure that the system would work the way you expect.

 According to the [Apple's documentation](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSessionDataDelegate_protocol/index.html#//apple_ref/occ/intfm/NSURLSessionDataDelegate/URLSession:dataTask:willCacheResponse:completionHandler:), the responses are cached only when all of the following are true: